... views

 Out of all the things you can measure, which ones do your users value the most?
 The only way to find out for sure is to ask them.
 Here are a few activities you can do to learn that:

 • User interviews.
-As the name suggests, this activity is all about getting a hold of your users and talking to them until you fill all gaps in your knowledge.
+As the name suggests, this activity is all about getting a hold of your users and talking to them until you fill all the gaps in your knowledge.

 • Card sorting.
 Basically, this technique involves you shortlisting every information element your dashboard can offer, and asking the users to arrange these elements in a hierarchical manner.
 In practical terms, you give participants stickers with information elements, and they stick them on a whiteboard.